 Though her grandparents met while working at the field biology station at the headwaters of the Mississippi, Ellie (she/her) grew up downriver in the Twin Cities.
-She developed an affinity for Minnesota’s lakes and rivers on childhood hikes and canoe adventures.
+On childhood hikes and canoe adventures, she grew to love Minnesota’s lakes and rivers.

-At Macalester College, she majored in environmental studies and became the herbarium curator and co-conspirator of the first green roofs in St. Paul.
-After graduation, Ellie moved to northwest Washington to work with Skagit Land Trust, an organization stewarding another beloved river valley.
+At Macalester College, she majored in environmental studies and became the herbarium curator and co-creator of the first green roofs in St. Paul.
+After graduation, Ellie moved to the Pacific Northwest to work with Skagit Land Trust, an organization stewarding another beloved river valley.
 That job led to roles in nonprofit communications, teaching, editing and design.
-Her time there also helped her cultivate an even deeper land and water ethic.
+Her time there also deepened her land and water ethic.

 Ellie edits and pulls together FMR’s regular communications, including Mississippi Messages, our biannual print newsletters and our annual report.
-She manages web content and gets to write articles and updates about FMR’s vital projects.
+She creates articles and updates about FMR’s vital projects.